5argon/resource-script/README.md

 I didn't write any documentation on the shape of the returned object yet but it should be fairly straightforward to learn from the `interface.ts` file.
 Type guards can also be learned from `type-guards.ts` file.
 Also of course the test file will show a usage from package consumer's perspective.

-## Converting Resource Script to JSON
+## Converting a Resource Script to JSON

 With the parser to AST maybe the first thing you want to write on is to convert it to a highly ubiquitous JSON.
 I have bundled a bonus script to do just that.
 [Details here](./documentation/to-json.md).